CrowdStrike/ember-toucan-core/docs/components/textarea-field/index.md

 ## Value and onChange

-To tie into the input event, provide `@onChange`. `@onChange` will return two arguments, the first being the value, while the second being the raw event object.
+To tie into the input event, provide `@onChange`. `@onChange` will return two arguments:

+1. the value from the target
+2. the raw event object

 It's most common to use this in combination with `@value` which will set the value for the textarea based on the input received from the change event.

 ```hbs
 <Form::TextareaField